 - Be alert for signs of inhalation injury (e.g. stridor, muffled voice, singed facial/nasal hairs, soot around nose or mouth, carbonaceous sputum, confinement in an enclosed space fire).
 Be prepared to secure the airway. - If the injury involves an electrical burn, initiate cardiac monitoring.
-Treat cardiac dysrhythmias as directed. - Electrical burn fluid management: - In electrical burns where there is a large amount of pigment (hemoglobin or myoglobin) in the urine, the urinary output should be maintained at 1.0 - 2.0 cc/Kg/hour until the urine is grossly clear, then fluids may be cut back to maintain the output in the range of 0.5 to 1.0 cc/Kg/hour in adults. - In addition, 44 50mEq of NaHCO3 per liter of LR is administered to keep the urine alkaline as long as visible pigment is present. - Insert nasogastric tube if burns are 20% TBSA or more. - Consider Pain Management.
+Treat cardiac dysrhythmias as directed. - Electrical burn fluid management: - In electrical burns where there is a large amount of pigment (hemoglobin or myoglobin) in the urine, the urinary output should be maintained at 1.0 2.0 cc/Kg/hour until the urine is grossly clear, then fluids may be cut back to maintain the output in the range of 0.5 to 1.0 cc/Kg/hour in adults. - Insert nasogastric tube if burns are 20% TBSA or more. - Consider Pain Management.
 Small doses IV titrated to effective pain control; monitor for respiratory depression. - Give all medications intravenously.